kithrup/ZFSBackup/README.md

   Compress the backup.
 The default is to use gzip, but with --pigz, it will use /usr/local/bin/pigz to compress.
 This is performed using the ZFSBackupFilterCompressed filter.
 * --recursive, -R

   Recursively perform the operation.
 Currently only valid with backup.
+The default is to not use recursion.

 ### ZFS replication options
 The 'zfs' method replicates from one ZFS pool/dataset to another ZFS dataset.
 There is only one, mandatory option: